 During the recession, the company needed a new source of income.
 And they found it: thanks to an innovative product development, the company was able to offer a patented coffee solution for airline catering.
 Together with increasing export income, this allowed the company to expand the production building on Güterstrasse.

 Between 1996 and 1998, Marc Käppeli, Bettina Blaser and Michael Blaser joined the business.
 Marc Käppeli took on the role of director from 2006.
 Bettina Blaser now manages HR and Michael Blaser took over corporate communication.
-Together with Marc Käppeli and Stefano Zoratti, they now make up the executive management of Blaser Café AG.
+Together with Stefano Zoratti and Christoph Lauper, they now make up the executive management of Blaser Café AG.

 Under the name ‘Alpine Coffee Center’, Blasercafé opened one of the first coffee academies in Switzerland with an exceptionally varied course programme.
 The barista and sensory courses are especially popular.
 The range of courses has been adjusted and developed until today, with certified courses from the SCA Coffee Skills Program also being offered.